amberhadermann/SNP_impact_FoldX/README.md

 #### 1. Installation

 This analysis requires a fully operating [FoldX5®](http://foldxsuite.crg.eu/products#foldx) script, installation and download instructions are available on their [website](http://foldxsuite.crg.eu).
-To make sure your FoldX(R) script works, run the following command line: `PATH/TO/YOUR/FOLDX/SCRIPT`
+To make sure your FoldX® script works, run the following command line: `PATH/TO/YOUR/FOLDX/SCRIPT`

 >Once the script initiates, you should see this output:
 >